mulias/possum_parser_language/docs/language.md

 _private_parser = proviate_parser_body
 ```

-Running a parser program without a main parser produces a runtime error.

 ## Named Parsers

-A named parser can be an alias for an existing parser, or a new parser that may be parametrized by other parsers and values.
+A named parser can be an alias for an existing parser, or a new parser function that may be parametrized by other parsers and values.
 All parser names must be `snake_case`.

 ```
 # Alias for an existing parser